julianlk522/julianlk.com/content/about.md

 I'm Julian Lindsay-Kaufman.
 Nice to meet you!

-I have broad interests and volatile preoccupations with each.
-Thus, I've settled for specializing in generalizing.
+I have broad interests and volatile interest in them.
+I think there are way too many worthy preoccupations to not be some sort of generalist.
+Thus, I intend to specialize in generalizing.
+I'm interested in learning to learn better, and in improving information availability.

-Current Projects:

--   Helping to fill [FITM](https://fitm.online) with Internet treasure
--   Journaling here

-For fun, I like to:
+As such, some of my favorite hobbies are:

 -   listen to podcasts
 -   read nonfiction
 -   explore spontaneous curiosity rabbit holes
+-   discover new lifestyle supercharge techniques through coding and I.T.
 -   write about things I enjoy

+But I also have fun

--   doodle on the guitar
+-   doodling on the guitar
--   experiment with cooking
+-   testing new cooking experiments
--   clack my arcade stick to some UMvC3
+-   mashing buttons in UMvC3

+Current Projects:

+-   Helping to fill [FITM](https://fitm.online) with Internet treasure

-To get a better sense for who I am, consider exploring my [Ranking List of Everything](../rankings/) or [Tribute to my Idols](../idols/)
+<b>To get a better sense of who I am, consider reading [Ranking List of Everything](../rankings/) or [Tribute to my Idols](../idols/)</b>

 <br>

 <strong>Disclaimer</strong>: Views expressed here are mine, not my employer's.

 <strong>Disclaimer 2</strong>: I change my mind sometimes.
 (Wow!
 Blasphemy.)
 Don't assume that any opinions here are permanent.
-I also am very picky about wording and may adjust it from time to time.
+I'm also very picky about wording and may adjust it from time to time.